chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 the participants in the local buying and selling of enslaved men, women, and children are obscured by the very nature and language of the advertisements.
-156 ads for sale or hiring simply asked that interested parties \"enquire\" at the *American Commercial and Daily Advertiser* office, which was located at 4 Harrison Street.
-The *Advertiser*\'s staff presumably was not conducting the transactions, but rather connecting buyers, sellers, and employers, leaving us with no records of these interpersonal transactions.[^6]
+156 ads for sale or hiring simply asked that interested parties "enquire" at the *American Commercial and Daily Advertiser* office, which was located at 4 Harrison Street.
+The *Advertiser*'s staff presumably was not conducting the transactions, but rather connecting buyers, sellers, and employers, leaving us with no records of these interpersonal transactions.[^6]